 11. Wellcome Collection - permanent and temporary exhibitions focusing on health and humanity, plus an extensive library.

-12. Stand in front of Admiral Nelson's Trafalgar uniform that he was wounded at the National Maritime Museum - you can also see the famous armada painting of Queen Elizabeth I, Turner's The Battle of Trafalgar, Yinka Shonibare's Ship in a Bottle, 230 ships' figureheads and a Polar Exploration gallery.
+12. Stand in front of Admiral Nelson's Trafalgar uniform that he was wounded at the National Maritime Museum - you can also see the famous armada painting of Queen Elizabeth I, Turner's The Battle of Trafalgar, Yinka Shonibare's Ship in a Bottle, 230 ship figureheads and a Polar Exploration gallery.

 13. See the giant walrus at the Horniman Museum - Natural History, Anthropology, a butterfly house and an aquarium, plus a garden with beautiful views of the London skyline.